Chapter 9 Leaving Home

 “Andrew, why did you open the gate and bring Sammie in?”
 The Governor’s voice, resonating with his authority, made his question more than a mere inquiry.

 They could hear Andrew clear his throat.
 Human mannerisms, intentionally programmed or a result of his evolving consciousness?
-Elizabeth wondered but guessed he did program it.
+Elizabeth wondered.

 “A human was in trouble, and I couldn’t just leave her there,” Andrew stated, his voice edged with a sense of duty and loyalty to Sammie.

 “Why do you care?
 You’re a machine.”
-John Bascom, the Secretary of Intelligence, asked.
+John, the Secretary of Intelligence, asked.

 “It is my mandate.
 I couldn’t let a human get killed right in front of me.
 Elizabeth was my first human; she has been kind to me.
 I consider her my best friend.
 She taught me I must help others in danger.”

-Dylan was acting more squirrely by the hour; I feared him.
+Dylan was acting more squirrely by the hour; asking me to spy, something I wouldn’t do but had to evade when he asked.
+I feared him.
 Later, I discovered the Hagor were coming onto the flotilla and attacking people.
 I couldn’t let another human get hurt!”
-Andrew’s loyalty to the humans, especially Elizabeth, was unwavering.
-Andrew’s testimony had an underlying feeling of truth.”
+Andrew’s loyalty to the humans, especially Elizabeth, was unwavering, and his testimony, an underlying feeling of truth.”

 “At first, I worried maybe Andrew was possibly doing something against humans like Dylan had, but I found that hard to believe.
 He put his own welfare aside for this woman, which fits in well with what I know of him,” the President said as she looked at Sammie.